top of page

 Filmmaking

-Sanskruti takes immense joy in telling stories that explore the extremes of human emotions with sprinkle of humour and through a culturally specific lens.
-Her first film Papa Ki Pari is an official selection for International Film Festival of South Asia (Toronto).
+Sanskruti Marathe takes immense joy in telling stories that dive into the extremes of human emotion—always with a sprinkle of humour and a distinctly cultural lens.
+Her debut film Papa Ki Pari was an official selection at the International Film Festival of South Asia (Toronto), and her upcoming short Jhalak (Glimpse)—now in post-production—continues her exploration of resilience, rhythm, and the messy beauty of being a Classical Dancer.

 Filmmaking: About